-Students completing their project in any semester can elect to do a standard 15-minute oral presentation, or a poster presentation in person or virtually.
+Students completing their project in any semester can elect to do a standard 15-minute oral presentation, or a poster presentation.

 Students completing their project in the Spring semester have the option to present a poster- in person at the School's Perry Poster Day instead of delivering an online presentation.
 The poster day is typically held in April.